-The same study found that for intermittent and chronic debt, locus of control, family structure during adolescence, socioeconomic status, work effort and martial status are robust predictors.
-Self esteem also plays specifically into chronic debt.
+The same study found that for intermittent and chronic debt, locus of control, family structure during adolescence, socioeconomic status, work effort, and marital status are robust predictors.
+Self-esteem also plays specifically into chronic debt.

 Anything considered to be a disadvantage in life generally is indeed a disadvantage with regards to debt reduction.
 Sounds discouraging… Let’s look at Locus of Control a little closer.

 Locus of Control (LOC) is a concept from personality psychology that puts your personal belief about whether you have control over life or not on a continuum from external to internal.
 If it’s external you believe that fate, or God, or chance really initiates all the things that happen in your life.
 If it’s internal you believe that you have control over all of the things that happen within your own power.